The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 New York State Penal Law 265.01(3) prohibits the possession of firearms in or upon University buildings or grounds, regardless of whether the individual has a license or permit to carry one.

 In accordance with SUNY policies and regulations, the Student Code of Conduct, and UB’s Workplace Violence Prevention Policy, University at Buffalo prohibits the possession or keeping of any deadly weapons or dangerous instruments—including firearms, explosives, explosive devices, knives, blackjacks, chukka-sticks, sling shots, and martial arts weapons—on campus, including in any vehicle on campus.
 The use of any object with intent to harm another is prohibited.
+Possession or use of these items is also prohibited: fireworks, firecrackers or similar explosives, CO-2-type firearms, spring-powered firearms, chemical aerosol sprays, and pepper aerosol sprays.
+Violators of this policy will be subject to criminal prosecution, if applicable, and appropriate disciplinary action by the college.

-When parental custody is an issue the investigation will still commence, when it can be shown that the child is missing, without explanation, since the safety of the missing child is paramount.
+When parental custody is an issue, the investigation will still commence when it can be shown that the child is missing, without explanation, since the safety of the missing child is paramount.

 Notification of Missing Students

 A student’s confidential contact information will be accessible only by authorized campus officials and law enforcement as appropriate.
-If the missing student is under the age of 18 and is not an emancipated individual, University Police will notify the student’s parent or legal guardian immediately after UPD has determined that the student has been missing for more than 24 hours.
+If the missing student is under the age of 18 and not an emancipated individual, University Police will notify the student’s parent or legal guardian immediately after UPD has determined that the student has been missing for more than 24 hours.

 Emergency Response Procedures